-Advising a globally operating industrial company in relation to German and European payment sanctions vis-à-vis Iran
+Advising a globally operating industrial company in relation to German and European payment sanctions vis-à-vis Iran.

 Another focus of his practice is the capital investment law where Michael advises fund managers, as well as other market participants with an emphasis on the applicability of the German capital investment law and the permissibility of assets for singular AIF.
 His area of focus also covers the support of non-banks on questions of licensing obligations under the German Banking Act.

-Before joining Hogan Lovells, Michael worked for several years for a major U.S. law firm in their Banking & Finance practice in Frankfurt and London.
-During this time he advised UBS AG for more than 2 years directly in Zurich in the course of a cross-border investigation by the U.S. authorities SEC, Department of Justice and IRS.
+Before joining Hogan Lovells, Michael worked for several years for a major U.S. law firm in their Banking and Finance practice in Frankfurt and London.
+During this time, he advised UBS AG for more than 2 years directly in Zurich in the course of a cross-border investigation by the U.S. authorities SEC, Department of Justice and IRS.

 Michael studied law at the Universities of Münster and Liverpool.
 He completed his legal clerkship in Dortmund and New York.

 Advising a credit institute of a worldwide leading automobile manufacturer on the introduction of the SEPA-Regime in Germany.

 Continuous advice of various German capital management companies regarding the investment law permissibility of real estate purchases for the respective AIFs.